Dear Praying Partners,

 Again, we thank each of you so very much for your prayers and your giving in helping us make a huge difference for the Gospel in Ivory Coast.

 We love and appreciate all your support and prayers.

 Jim for the Arnolds

-- Pray with us that God will provide $3,000 to build two pavilions for our extension churches.
+Pray with us that God will provide for the final two motorcycles needed for our pastors at $1700 apiece.